Destination Uganda:UGANDA TOUR DESTINATIONS. WHERE TO GO!

 TOP THINGS TO DO IN UGANDA.
 WHERE TO GO!

-Attractions in Uganda is based on the lushness of Uganda’s national parks with impressive wildlife, which are combined with spectacular landscapes, lakes and Rivers, Hot springs, Historical /cultural sites, Cities, peoples livelihood and its conducive climatic conditions, all of these provide the best setting for some of the Africa’s most memorable visitors experience.
+Uganda Tour destinations and Attractions are based on the lushness of Uganda’s national parks with impressive wildlife, which are combined with spectacular landscapes, lakes and Rivers, Hot springs, Historical /cultural sites, Cities, peoples livelihood and its conducive climatic conditions, all of these provide the best setting for some of the Africa’s most memorable visitors experience.

 Bwindi impenetrable forest national park offers the best gorilla tracking and viewing opportunities in the world for this rarest primate and is the Highlight of any safari to Uganda together with unforgettable encounter with the chimpanzees in Kibale forest as well as Queen Elizabeth and Budongo forests in Murchison falls national parks.
 Uganda is also well known birding destination within African continent with over 1000 bird species recorded in different areas.

-Bwindi Forest National Park is home to a half of the world’s Mountain Gorillas of which its encounter and eye contact is the most exiting experience during the visit.
-With its mist covered hills, this Impenetrable Forest is the oldest and most biologically diverse rainforest.View More
+Bwindi Impenetrable National Park is home to a half of the world’s Mountain Gorillas of which its encounter and eye contact is the most exiting experience during the visit.
+With its mist covered hills, this Impenetrable Forest is the oldest and most biologically diverse rain forest.View More

 MURCHISON FALLS NATIONAL PARK